 WCPT believes that every individual is entitled to the highest possible standard of culturally appropriate healthcare delivered in an atmosphere of trust and respect for human dignity, and underpinned by sound clinical reasoning and scientific evidence.
 It is committed to furthering the physical therapy profession and improving global health through:

 - encouraging high standards of physical therapy research, education and practice

 - supporting the exchange of information between WCPT regions and member organisations

 - collaborating with national and international organisations

-IFSPT is a recognized subgroup of the World Confederation of Physical Therapy (WCPT).
+IFSPT is a recognized subgroup of World Physiotherapy.